Point system (driving): France

-France uses a subtractive points system (permis à points) for drivers, in use since 1992.
+France uses a subtracting points system (permis à points) for drivers, in use since 1992.
 Drivers are allotted a balance of twelve points associated with their driver's license (permis de conduire), (six points for new permits) as a baseline balance to start out with.
 As they commit infractions of the driving code, they may accumulate a punishment in the form of removal of one or more points, depending on the seriousness of the infraction.
 Maximum removal of points for one event is six points, eight if multiple infractions are involved.

 The theory behind it, is that by giving each driver an initial point balance (capital de points initial} at the outset, they will be motivated to keep it by driving safely so as not to lose their initial capital of points allotted to them.
 When drivers receive their first permit, they enter into a probationary period of three years.
 The first year, then are allotted six points.
 They accrue two more points for each full year of driving without an infraction.
 After the third year, probation is over, and they will have accumulated twelve points if there has been no infraction.

 If an infraction is committed during the probationary period, points accrual is capped until the end of probation.
 Any lost points caused by the infraction may be recovered after six months of good driving conduct, but stops at the cap.
 The driving permit remains valid as long as points remain on the license.
 If all points are lost, the license becomes invalid, and the driver must wait six months and then reapply for a driver's license after passing medical and psychological tests, and taking the written test again.
 If the license becomes invalid during the probationary period, the candidate must pass written and driving test.
 If the candidate succeeds in obtaining their license again, they enter the three-year probationary period once again.

 After three years of no lost points, the point balance rises to twelve points again.
 If points are lost, there are some methods of recovering them sooner, such as by attending a voluntary driver education workshop.

 Germany

-The Federal Motor Transport Authority (Germany) of Germany (Kraftfahrt-Bundesamt) located in Flensburg, operates an 8-point system for committed traffic offences.
+The Federal Motor Transport Authority of Germany (Kraftfahrt-Bundesamt) located in Flensburg, operates an 8-point system for committed traffic offences.
 This system was introduced in May 2014, replacing the previous 18-points system that dates back to 1974.
 Colloquially, these points are usually referred as "Punkte in Flensburg" (Points in Flensburg).
 They expire after 2.5 to 10 years, depending on the type and severity of each offence.
 Under certain circumstances, points can be reduced by attending formal training events.
 Obtaining 8 or more points will result in a revocation of the driving license; once revoked, the licenses will only be reinstated after a Medical-psychological assessment following the ban.